The finite density scaling laws of condensation phase transition in zero range processes on scale-free networks: Finite Density Scaling Law of Relaxation Dynamics

+The results of MC simulations on the finite density effects of the relaxation dynamics are shown in Fig.~\ref{fig3}(a).
+Note the different time scales involved in our relaxation dynamics simulations: the transient time scale $t$, the relaxation time scale $t_R$, the evolution time scale of the system $\tau$, and $t \ll t_R \ll \tau$.
+We took the evolution time $\tau=2^{20}$, which is long enough for system to evolve towards the steady state.
+The average occupation number $m_k(t)$ at transient time $t=2^{10}$, versus $k\rho^{\delta_c}$ with a given network size $L=4000$, but with various densities $\rho=0.5$ (purple open diamonds), $\rho=2$ (blue open triangles), $\rho=10$ (red open squares), and $\rho=50$ (green open circles), respectively, are shown.

-The influence of the density on the relaxation process is shown in Fig.~\ref{fig3}(a).
-The collapse of the average occupation number $m_k$ ($t \ll \tau$), at transient time $t=2^{10}$, versus $k\rho^{\delta_c}$ for a given network size $L=4000$, but various densities is shown.
-This indicates the existence of a novel scaling law during the evolution of the relaxation dynamics.
-To understand the condensation dynamics, an inverse participation ratio (IPR) $I_t=N^{-2}\sum_{i=1}^{L} n^2_i(t)$ may be introduced, and the stationary state limit of IPR, $I_{\infty}=\lim_{t \rightarrow \infty} I_t$ can serve as the order parameter of the condensation transition~\cite{Noh05}.
-According to the hierarchical dynamics arguments in the condensation process, the occupation number of particles on the temporary hub dominates in an equilibrated sub-network, while for the long run $\tau \gg t_R$ the stationary state is reached and the particles on the hub dominate, hence the IPR ratio possesses a scaling formalation $I_t/I_{\infty} \sim t/\rho^\nu$ for a given network size $L$.
+As one can see from the left panel in the figure, the collapse of simulation data of $m_k$ w.r.t. $k\rho^{\delta_c}$ indicates the scaling law in the evolution of the relaxation for different densities.
+To understand the condensation dynamics, an appropriate characteristic order parameter is the infinity time limit of inverse participation ratio (IPR) $I_t$~\cite{Noh05a}, which is defined as

+According to the hierarchical dynamics ansatz in condensation processes, the occupation number of particles on the temporary hub dominates in an equilibrated sub-network, note that the degree of the temporary hub $k_{\Omega}$ scales as $t^{\delta_c/\nu}/\rho^{\delta_c}$ as in Eq.~(\ref{eq:kot}), combining with $L_\Omega\sim k_\Omega^{1/\delta_c}$, the size of the equilibrated sub-network satisfies $L_\Omega\sim t/\rho^\nu$ for a given transient time $t$.
+Hence the IPR ratio, describing the extent of condensation for a given network size $L$, possesses the same scaling relation $I_t/I_{\infty} \sim t/\rho^\nu$, while for the long run $\tau \gg t_R$ the steady state is reached and the particles on the hub dominate.

 In Fig.~\ref{fig3}(b), we plot the scaling relations of $I_t/I_{\infty}$ versus $t/\rho^\nu$ at $\delta=0.2$ for $\rho=0.5$, $\rho=2$, $\rho=10$, and $\rho=50$, respectively.
-A total $\tau=2^{20}$ time-step evolution has been fulfilled to ensure the realization of the stationary state.
-One immediately sees that the increasing density naturally postpones the occurrence of the condensation transition, and the collapse of data nicely confirms our prediction.
+A total $\tau=2^{20}$ time-step evolution has been fulfilled to ensure the realization of the steady state, i.e., $I_{\tau} \rightarrow I_{\infty}$.
+One immediately sees that the increasing density naturally postpones the occurrence of the condensation transition, and the collapse of data of different densities nicely confirms our prediction.